10 Jun Custom Thunderhawk Gunship Project – Part I

 I started this project because as soon as I read about the famed gunship of the Adeptus Astartes, I knew that I wanted one.
 The price tag associated with buying one from Forgeworld however, is another story.
-Especially once you read about the mold issues, and how much additional needs to be put in.
+Especially once you read about the mould issues, and how much additional work needs to be put in.
 Being no stranger to modelling, I decided to build my own.
 The obvious goal of this project was to have a model that resembled a Thunderhawk Gunship, but I also wanted to fix some things with the original design that began to bug me over the years.

 Firstly, I wanted to create a ship that looked like it might actually be able to achieve lift, and not just be a box of metal being propelled forward by a giant rear thruster.
 Secondly, the idea fixed position main gun seemed ridiculous for a model that’s meant to be a Gunship.
-And thirdly, there was lots of minor issues with the framework and the orientation of secondary systems modelled on the original, so I wanted to tighten the ‘practical’ elements of the design up a bit, if possible.
+And thirdly, there were lots of minor issues with the framework and the orientation of secondary systems modelled on the original, so I wanted to tighten the ‘practical’ elements of the design up a bit, if possible.

 Thunderhawk Gunship Proof of concept

 I started with the hulls of two Stormraven Gunships since they’re practically mini Thunderhawk Gunships anyway.
 I began with the concept of using the two upside down and strapping a tank on the rear.
 But I threw this out almost immediately though because it embodies almost everything I hate about the Thunderhawk Gunships design.
 Instead, I had the idea to combine them human centipede style.
 But as evident by the image below, I did not measure twice and cut once.
 I thought this would easily be solved with plasticard and greenstuff, but this actually caused severe structural problems.
 And further into the build the two hulls misaligned and the slight offset was only accentuated as the framework became more and more developed – but more on that later.